 Monitoring IT Operations

-A core DFS requirement is to continuously monitor relevant systems for critical errors that require attention, for general systems can have a significant impact security.
+A core NYDFS cybersecurity requirement is to continuously monitor relevant systems for critical errors that require attention, for general systems can have a significant impact security.
 Exabeam’s log management and data lake capabilities offer a powerful combination for monitoring IT operations.
 As changes occur throughout your environment, Exabeam’s centralized logging and reporting facility not only aids in continuous monitoring, but also provides a long-term repository for auditing needs.
-Moreover, the platform can alert administrators to immediately respond to problems that may negatively impact DFS compliance.
+Moreover, the platform can alert administrators to immediately respond to problems that may negatively impact NYDFS cybersecurity compliance.

 Leveraging Risk Scores

 Section 500.09 requires entities to perform periodic risk assessments on information systems to inform the design of their cybersecurity programs.
 This involves evaluating business and IT assets used at financial organizations, and assigning a meaningful risk score to each potential threat vector.
 Risk scores for accounting systems, enterprise resource planning (ERP) systems, et al., serve as valuable data points Exabeam can use to inform incident response.
 For example, when security events occur, a higher priority can be assigned to a critical financial system vs. a lower-risk system.

 Detecting Unauthorized Use or Tampering

 To help comply with NYDFS’ cybersecurity requirements to track unauthorized access and data tampering, Exabeam has built-in file monitoring models that can follow every action related to a file—from initial access and attaching to an email, to a download and write action on a local USB drive.

 Exabeam is the only data monitoring solution that can track file actions even as a user changes devices or account identities.
 For example, if an employee copies a sensitive file to a local workstation, then attaches it to an email using an unrelated shared admin account, Exabeam is able to confidently attribute this activity chain to that user.